-Name: Diana Edgell Age: 33 Location: Springfield, VA What was your first thought when you learned about the Coaching &…
+Name: Sandra Flores Gheno Age: 49 Location: Mexico City What was your first thought when you learned about the Coaching…

 What was your first thought when you learned about the Coaching & Training Women Academy and the Pre- & Postnatal Coaching Certification?